Hidden Fields allow you to use data that you already have, to make your typeforms more personal, or simply to give you better data in your results.

 How do Hidden Fields work?

 Hidden Fields allows you to place data that you already have directly in your typeform URL.
-You can view all your data in the Results table.
+You can view all your data in the Results panel.

 What types of information can be passed with Hidden Fields?